shyamkrishnanpr/AstroFrontEnd/README.md

 #### Conclusion

 Thank you for following these deployment instructions to set up the React project.
-By following these steps, you've successfully frontend components.
+By following these steps, you've successfully configured the frontend components.

 For any questions or clarifications, please feel free to contact me at shyamkrishnasby@gmail.com